Open Blues

 What are the food options?

 We all cook together as a communal activity.
-All food is vegetarian or vegan.
+All food is made with love, cruelty-free and vegan.

 How can I get there?